 I love telling stories about family, the bigger the drama the funnier I find them.
-John Cassavetes is my favorite filmmaker; and I'm addicted to watching dog videos.
+John Cassavetes is my favorite filmmaker; and I'm addicted to watching online dog videos.

 ADAM CHRISTIAN CLARK